 Upon notification of acceptance, students will be required to deposit a \$250.00 non-refundable fee, which will be credited toward tuition for the first semester attended.

-Undergraduate Tuition and Fees | As of August 1, 2025
+Undergraduate Tuition and Fees | Updated August 1, 2024

 (These rates apply to the SVO component of the M.S. in Maritime Management program)

 Tuition (per credit hour):